Is India Safe For Solo Female Travellers? My First-Day Scare & What I learnt

 Solo female travellers should wear modest clothing in India for several important reasons.

-First, itโs about cultural respect.
-India is quite a conservative country, especially in rural areas and smaller towns.
-Dressing modestly shows respect for local customs and traditions, helping you blend in better.
+First, it’s about cultural respect.
+Certain parts of India can be conservative, especially in rural areas and holy cities.
+Dressing modestly not only shows respect for local customs and traditions but also helps you to blend in better.

 Plus, many religious sites in India have dress codes that require modest attire.
 Covering your shoulders, chest, and knees ensures you can visit these places without any hassle.